Month: October 2009

 I consult the ghost of Raffles on Afghanistan

 Blog: “Previously I talked to Xenophon on our troubles in Afghanistan.
 His advice was perhaps a little bit anachronistic.
 Today we are a bit too civilized for such drastic measures.”
 Raffles: “Troubles?”
 “A war, we are losing.
 In the Hindu Kush.”
 “Ah, yes, the Hindu Kush was a problem in my day.
-You should leave …
+You should leave it alone.
+Dreadful climate, barren land, no gold or valuable materials, full of men with …